Same-Sex Marriage Laws Around the World

 Countries That Allow Same-Sex Marriage

-On March 3, 2015, Slovenia’s parliament passed a law allowing same-sex couple the right to marry and adopt children.
-The vote passed easily, with 51 in favor and 28 against.
-Slovenia became the 16th nation to grant the right to same-sex couples.
+On June 26, 2015, the Supreme Court ruled gay couples nationwide had a right to marry.
+The decision passed narrowly, with a 5-4 vote.
+The United States became the 18th nation to grant the right to same-sex couples.
 A full list includes:

 - The Netherlands

 - New Zealand